Geroskipou

-Geroskipou (Γεροσκήπου; Yeroşibu) is a coastal village and municipal district of Ierokipia Municipality in Cyprus, east of Paphos.
-Its current population is approximately 7,000 and it is the second largest municipality in the Paphos District.
-Yeroskipou, with its remarkable five-domed Byzantine church of Agia Paraskevi, and its Folk Art Museum, is a popular tourist destination.
-It is known especially for the production of the confectionery "lokum" (locally loukoumia or lukum).
-The town is the only place in the world which has protected geographical indication (PGI) for the popular dessert.
+Geroskipou (Γεροσκήπου; Yeroşibu) is a coastal village and municipal district in the Paphos District of Cyprus.
+Its current population is approximately 7,000.
+It is noted for the production of lokum, a confectionery commonly known as Turkish delight in English, and is the only place in the world with protected geographical indication (essentially a trademark) for lokum.

 History

-According to local tradition, and as is implied in the etymology of the town's name, Yeroskipou was the site, in Greek mythology, of goddess Aphrodite's sacred gardens.
-Hence its name — "yeros" (ιερός, holy) and "kipou" (from κήπος, garden) — means "holy garden".
-Ancient pilgrims from Nea Paphos passed through Yeroskipou before reaching the temple of Aphrodite at Kouklia.
+According to local tradition, and as is implied in the etymology of the town's name, Geroskipou was the site of the goddess Aphrodite's sacred gardens in Greek mythology.
+Its name, combining "yeros" (ιερός, holy) and "kipou" (κήπος, garden), means "holy garden".
+Ancient pilgrims from Nea Paphos passed through Geroskipou before reaching the temple of Aphrodite at Kouklia.

-The Classical writer Strabo mentions Yeroskipou, calling the settlement Ἱεροκηπία (Hierokepía Hierokepis).
-Many other travellers have written that in the coastal plain of Yeroskipou there were centuries old olives and carob trees.

-In the 11th century, the five-domed Byzantine church of Agia Paraskevi was built in the middle of present-day settlement.
+The Classical writer Strabo mentions Geroskipou, calling it Ἱεροκηπία (Hierokepía, Hierokepis).
+Many other travellers have written that in the coastal plain of Geroskipou, there were centuries-old olive and carob trees.
+In the 11th century, the five-domed Byzantine church of Agia Paraskevi was built in the middle of what is now Geroskipou.
 It is also mentioned that at Moulia, a coastal locality of the town, the miraculous icon of Panagia of Khrysorogiatissa was found by the monk Ignatios, who carried it to Rogia mountain from where the monastery took its name.

-In 1811, Sir Sidney visited Yeroskipou and met Andreas Zimboulakis, appointing him as a vice-consul of Britain.
-Zimboulaki, who was born in Kefalonia, settled in Yeroskipou and his duties as vice-consul were to protect the interests of Britain.
+In 1811, Sir Sidney visited Geroskipou and met Andreas Zimboulakis, appointing him as a vice-consul of Britain.
+Zimboulaki, who was born in Kefalonia, settled in Geroskipou and his duties as vice-consul were to protect the interests of Britain.
 The house of Zimboulaki where many personalities were hosted, was bought in 1947 by the Department of Antiquities, to be converted into Folk Art Museum.

 In 1821, the village had 30 adult male Turkish Cypriots and 76 adult male Greek Cypriots.
 By 1911, the village had a population of 602, with 477 Greek and 125 Turkish Cypriots.
 In the next decades, the Greek Cypriot population grew rapidly while the Turkish Cypriot population declined: in 1931, there were 751 Greek Cypriots and 105 Turkish Cypriots.
 In 1960, the village had a population of 1722, with 1552 Greek and 170 Turkish Cypriots.

-A British firm set up a factory for silk production in 1925.
-Hundreds of workers both from Yeroskipou and the surrounding villages were employed in it.
-However, the factory closed in 1952.
-It is also mentioned that at Yeroskipou there was also a linen-processing factory.
+In 1925, a British company set up a silk factory in the village, which employed hundreds of workers both from Geroskipou and the surrounding villages until it closed in 1952.
+It is also mentioned that there was a linen-processing factory in Geroskipou.